PreethiPantangi/PreethiPantangi/README.md

 ![MasterHead](./media/all_logos.png)
 <h1 align="center">Hi 👋, I'm Preethi Pantangi</h1>
-<h3 align="center">A data engineer with a knack for turning bytes into insights.</h3>
+<h3 align="center">A Software Engineer with a knack for turning bytes into insights.</h3>

 <br/>
 <p>